On the computation of zone and double zone diagrams: The convergence theorems

+in the setting discussed in this paper (this equality is implicit in the proof of \cite[Lemma 5.1]{AMTn} but its derivation there is based on the setting discussed there).
 One may wonder regarding additional differences between the proof in the setting of \cite{AMTn} and the one considered here.
-Essentially, the main tools established here are the derivation of certain properties of $\dom$ and $\Dom$ (e.g.., Lemma \ref{lem:Dom3}), all of them seem to be new but some of them (see below) generalize known results.
+Essentially, the main tools established here are the derivation of certain properties of $\dom$ and $\Dom$ (e.g., Lemma \bref{lem:Dom3} below), all of them seem to be new but some of them (see below) generalize known results.
 We feel that when known results are generalized, the approach given here either illuminates certain implicit or explicit key points discussed elsewhere or establishes new tools not discussed elsewhere.
-Again, even in the case where a generalization is made, because of the general setting considered here there are several difficulties and subtle points that should be handled correctly and one example was mentioned above regarding \eqref{eq:UnionIntersectBody}.
+Again, even in the case where a generalization is made, because of the general setting considered here there are several difficulties and subtle points that should be handled correctly and one example was mentioned above regarding \beqref{eq:UnionIntersectBody}.
 One may also wonder whether it is possible to simplify the proof in the specific case of the Euclidean plane (or at least for Euclidean spaces).
 Unfortunately, it seems that the answer is no, partly because (as mentioned above) already the Euclidean proof is not simple.
 But this can be regarded as an advantage because it shows that the arguments given here use only certain mild but important properties which certain spaces have, among them Euclidean spaces.